Books about cycling workouts

 Did you know that cycling has great cardiovascular benefits?

 According to research findings by the British Heart Foundation, cycling for a minimum of 20 kilometers per week will lower your risk of heart disease by 50%.

 On online forums, mountain bikers always seem to mention that whole-body strength is needed for mountain bikers.
 This is because the trails are highly varied.
 They may suddenly incline, then decline, then may swerve to the right or left.

 There are times when the trails are soft and muddy, and there are times when the trails are hard and rough.
 And since mountain bikes have a different angular design from road bikes, stress on the upper body is also felt when riding mountain bikes.
 Therefore, mountain bikes train the biker's strength rather than his endurance.

 - Road Biking - Endurance Exercise

 - Mountain Biking - Strength Exercise

 Know what you want to strengthen and work on that.
-If you want to be well rounded and physically fit, then have a bit of every type of cycling workout.
+If you want to be well-rounded and physically fit, they have a bit of every type of cycling workout.

-More information about cycling workouts can be found on several informative books.
+More information about cycling workouts can be found in several informative books.
 Take a look at these selected books

 is similar to the sound of a gun being cocked.".